17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 Amina Knowlan from the Matrix Leadership Institute and I have spent the past year developing a programme that addresses the relational dimension of collective leadership — the dimension that most organisational change efforts skip entirely.
 The founding cohort launches in April with a 33% discount for those willing to help us shape it.
 Seven live sessions over four months, online, focused on the practices that transform how groups actually function together.

-Summer at Bjärkan, northern Sweden
+Summer at Bjärkan Resilience Project, northern Sweden

 The Gathering: A Summer Retreat (17–23 July) — A six-night retreat at the wild edge, rooted in systemic ritual, constellations, embodiment, and nature connection.
 Held by Justine.